ceph/ceph/doc/radosgw/multisite-sync-policy.rst

 A policy can be defined at the bucket level.
 A bucket level sync policy inherits the data flow of the zonegroup policy, and can only define a subset of what the zonegroup allows.

 A wildcard zone, and a wildcard bucket parameter in the policy defines all relevant zones, or all relevant buckets.
 In the context of a bucket policy it means the current bucket instance.
 A disaster recovery configuration where entire zones are mirrored doesn't require configuring anything on the buckets.
-However, for a fine grained bucket sync it would be better to configure the pipes to be synced by allowing (status=allowed) them at the zonegroup level (e.g., using wildcards), but only enable the specific sync at the bucket leve (status=enabled).
+However, for a fine grained bucket sync it would be better to configure the pipes to be synced by allowing (status=allowed) them at the zonegroup level (e.g., using wildcards), but only enable the specific sync at the bucket level (status=enabled).
 If needed, the policy at the bucket level can limit the data movement to specific relevant zones.

 .. important:: Any changes to the zonegroup policy needs to be applied on the
                zonegroup master zone, and require period update and commit.
 Changes